 Our proposal, titled "Impact of mulches on management of spotted wing drosophila, fruit yield and quality", examined the impact of plastic mulches on spotted-wing drosophila adult and larval populations and canopy microclimate conditions relevant to the fly.
 We tested 3 types of plastic mulches including metallic polyethylene, black biodegradable, and white-on-black biodegradable.
 We used passive trapping with clear sticky cards to assess adult populations of SWD in the canopy and the salt float method to count the number of larvae in fruit.
 Canopy temperature, RH, and light intensity were monitored continuously using HOBO data loggers.
 For a more complete view of the light conditions in the canopy, we measured radiance over 4 days using a spectrometer.

-We continue to evaluate the efficacy of our research in achieving the desired outcomes by creating an advisory panel with growers (which met in 2019 and 2020), and conducting pre- and post-study grower surveys online through the Wisconsin Fruit website and at presentations given at the Wisconsin Fresh Fruit and Vegetable Conference.
+We evaluated the efficacy of our research in achieving the desired outcomes by creating an advisory panel with growers (which met in 2019 and 2020), and conducting pre- and post-study grower surveys online through the Wisconsin Fruit website and at presentations given at the Wisconsin Fresh Fruit and Vegetable Conference.
 Our results are relevant to North Central region fruit growers experiencing damage from SWD, as well as fruit growers worldwide.
 Ultimately, we will provide recommendations to fruit growers for achieving more sustainable management of SWD, subsequently reducing insecticide inputs, and increasing environmental and economic sustainability of fruit production.

 The expected learning outcomes for this research are as follows: 1) researchers will learn how mulch color and reflectivity affect SWD management, fruit yield and quality; 2) researchers will learn how to use mulches to effectively manage SWD and increase fruit yield and quality; 3) 30% of growers surveyed will have increased knowledge of how mulches impact SWD management, fruit yield and quality.
 The expected action outcomes are that: 1) growers will start using mulches for SWD management; 2) growers that use mulches will achieve more effective SWD management, higher fruit yield and quality, and decrease insecticide applications for SWD.

-This study was conducted on a small commercial farm in Iowa County, WI, USA in 2019 and 2020.
+Objective 1 was conducted on a small commercial farm in Iowa County, WI, USA in 2019 and 2020.
 Two rows each of cultivars ‘Caroline’ and ‘Polana’ were used.
 Primocanes from 2018 were cut in mid-December 2018, and straw mulch and chicken manure were applied in February.
 Rows are approximately 30 m in length and 0.51 m wide.
 Distance between row centers is 3.05 m.The experimental design was a split plot with four mulch treatments (black biodegradable, white biodegradable, metallic polyethylene, control; Figure 1) replicated in two rows of each cultivar (Caroline, Polana).
 Blocking occurred by row.
 There was a total of 16 treatment plots that were all 7.6 m x 1.5 m.

 Mulches were applied by hand each year in late April when raspberry canes were just emerging from below straw mulch.
 In each plot, 7.6 m long mulch strips laid on each side of the row, with a ~10 cm gap down the center of the row.
 The outside edges of the mulch were rolled under so that each side extended 75 cm from the center of the row.
 All edges were secured with 6” sod staples placed about every 30 cm.
 Mulch was installed around drip tape, which was installed down the middle of each row by the grower-collaborator prior to mulch laying.